Matthias84/awesome-flying-fpv/README.md

 > See also: [My Raspberry Pi drone: the story so far by Matchstic](https://www.youtube.com/watch?v=ZCOlT_sz6Gs).

 > **Warning**
-> You as creator, machanic, spotter and pilot are responsible for your drone and doing.
+> You as creator, machanic, spotter and pilot **are responsible** for your drone and doing.
 It is on you to avoid damages and not to hurt any person or animal.
 > You are also responsible to match the local regulations of your country and knowing where and how to fly with a minimum risk to others and yourself.
 > Please respect [good airmanship](https://en.wikipedia.org/wiki/Airmanship).

+> **Warning**
+> In past and recent wars and **military conflicts**, parties make use of UAVs and sometimes DIY aircraft to spot and attack opponents.
+> My intention on this tecnology is opposite a peaceful research and learning on technologies and nature, not on killing people! [stopkillerrobots.org](https://www.stopkillerrobots.org)

 ## Multicopters